 Keeping track of your total sales increase is a good gauge of how effective your digital marketing campaign is.
 According to Deloitte, nearly one-third of all companies in the US rely on marketing efforts to increase sales.

 Brand building is the practice of constructing your business image in a way that lines up with your business mission and methods.
 The goal of branding is to create a network of positive associations that pinpoint your business’s identity, company name, and philosophy.
 Branding is essential for digital marketing as your brand is basically how potential customers recognize you.

 Social media marketing is beneficial for brand building as it provides a personalized space to connect with potential customers.
 You can build your brand through organic posts and paying for advertisement space on major social media networks.

-Effective branding is the key to getting customers’ interests and spreading your company’s reputation.
+Effective branding is the key to getting customers’ interest and spreading your company’s reputation.
 It’s essential to build a reliable brand message and image, as that is how customers identify your business.
-You want it so when customers see your logo or slogan, they immediately think of your business and its identity.
+You want it so that when customers see your logo or slogan, they immediately think of your business and its identity.

 Improve Qualified Traffic

 “Traffic” basically just means the number of visitors to your website.
 As you might expect, one of your primary business goals should be increasing the number of people that visit your website.